SudeepJoshi22/CORDIC-Unit/README.md

 ```
 source tools/install_cocotb.sh
 ```
-This script will create a virtual environment and install the cocotb library to run test-bench.
+This script will create a virtual environment and install the cocotb library to run the test-bench.

 ### Only Generate the Design
 The Makefile provides three configurable options while generating the RTL.